grahamwaters/seeking-contributors/README.md

 ![header](images/header.png)

-This is hopefully going to be a forum for sharing the little projects that you have on your backshelf or a place where old flames get reignited and passion builds progress.
+This will be a forum for sharing your little projects on your back shelf or where old flames get reignited and passion builds advancement.

 - [Adding Projects](#adding-projects)